 Sufficient off-street parking must be provided for the anticipated use to accommodate both employees and customers so that no parking is forced onto public streets or nearby properties.
+Applicants may pursue Alternative Parking Solutions in accordance with NH RSA 674:16-a to provide parking.

-- Sufficient off-street loading and/or unloading space must be provided including off-street areas for maneuvering of anticipated trucks or other vehicles, which shall be designed to ensure the safety of vehicles and pedestrians on the site. - 2) Maneuvers for parking and/or loading or unloading spaces must not take place from a public street. - 3) Except for single-family residences, Ppaved sidewalks a minimum of four (4) feet wide shall be provided for pedestrian traffic to provide connection between the main entrances to business, housing or industrial establishments and parking areas or roadways shall be at least six (6) inches above grade and protected by curbing. - 4) Off-Street Parking Lots and Spaces.
+- 1) Sufficient off-street loading and/or unloading space must be provided including off-street areas for maneuvering of anticipated trucks or other vehicles, which shall be designed to ensure the safety of vehicles and pedestrians on the site. - 2) Maneuvers for parking and/or loading or unloading spaces must not take place from a public street. - 3) Except for single-family residences, paved sidewalks a minimum of four (4) feet wide shall be provided for pedestrian traffic to provide connection between the main entrances to business, housing or industrial establishments and parking areas or roadways shall be at least six (6) inches above grade and protected by curbing. - 4) Off-Street Parking Lots and Spaces.
 Parking lots shall be designed as set forth in these regulations and approved by the Planning Board.
-The number of parking spaces shall be provided as set forth in Table 1. - 5) Standard Parking Spaces.
+The number of parking spaces shall be provided as set forth in Table 1, or as required by the Planning Board. - 5) Standard Parking Spaces.
 Each standard parking space shall contain a rectangular area of at least twenty (20) feet in length and nine (9) feet in width, except where the spaces are located parallel to the travel aisles.
 In this situation, the length shall be increased to twenty-two (22) feet. - 6) Compact Automobile Spaces.
 Parking spaces for compact automobiles shall contain a rectangular area of at least fifteen (15) feet in length and eight (8) feet in width, except where the spaces are located parallel to the travel aisles.
-In this situation these spaces must be conspicuously designated as reserved for compact automobiles by a sign located such that it will not be obscured by a vehicle parked in the space. - 7) Handicapped Accessible Spaces.
+In this situation these spaces must be conspicuously designated as reserved for compact automobiles by a sign located such that it will not be obscured by a vehicle parked in the space.

+7) Handicapped Accessible Spaces.
 Parking spaces for passenger vehicles carrying disabled individuals shall contain a rectangular area of at least twenty (20) feet in length and nine (9) feet in width together with an access way of five (5) feet in width immediately adjacent to the parking space.
 Parking spaces for vans carrying disabled individuals shall contain a rectangular area of at least twenty (20) feet in length and nine (9) feet in width together with an accessway of eight (8) feet in width immediately adjacent to the parking space.
 Two (2) adjacent parking spaces for disabled people may share one (1) accessway.
 All handicapped accessible parking shall be designated as such by a sign bearing the symbol of accessibility, located such that it will not be obscured by a vehicle parked in the space.